About the Constructive Advanced Thinking (CAT) Programme

-In order to engage in fruitful discussions and mature their ideas, the groups are given the opportunity to meet for short stays in different participating institutes, and to be put in contact with the institutes’ fellows and local research communities.
+In order to engage in fruitful discussions and mature their ideas, the groups will be given the opportunity to meet for short stays in different participating institutes, and to be put in contact with the institutes’ fellows and local research communities.

 With few guidelines and a very light application process, CAT is designed to maximize the creativity of research groups.
 This call has been incubated in the Network of European Institutes for Advanced Study (NETIAS) and also involves institutes beyond the network.
 The collaboration between several institutes in different countries aims at giving these groups access to a great variety of high-level thinkers and researchers in order to go beyond the current frontiers of knowledge and to develop highly innovative ideas on how to address very complex societal issues.

-CAT provides teams of early-career researchers (three to five persons, possibly including an extra-academic stakeholder) time and space for thought and discussion in the best research environments Europe has to offer.
-During a period of up to three years, teams benefit from a series of short stays (i.e. between one and two weeks, two to three times a year, for a maximum of six stays) in institutes participating in the program (see list below).
+CAT will provide teams of early-career researchers (three to five persons) time and space for thought and discussion in the best research environments Europe has to offer.
+The groups may include one representative of a stakeholder organization related to the theme of the project.
+During a period of up to three years, teams will benefit from a series of short stays (i.e. between one and two weeks, two to three times a year, for a maximum of six stays) in institutes participating in the program (see list below).
 Online meetings and digital research stays at the institutes are possible alternatives to onsite stays and can complete the work and time plan of CAT groups.

-CAT covers travel and accommodation expenses for the team meetings/short work stays in the participating institutes.
-CAT does not fund salaries or research related expenses.
+CAT will cover travel and accommodation expenses for the team meetings/short work stays in the participating institutes.
+CAT will not fund salaries or research related expenses.

 Obligations for CAT groups

-At mid-term, the continuation of the institute’s support to the team’s work is subject to approval after evaluation of a short progress report.
+At mid-term, the continuation of the institute’s support to the team’s work will be subject to approval after evaluation of a short progress report.

-At the end of their project, in addition to the organization of (a) final meeting(s) presenting the results, the CAT teams are expected to produce a final report in the form of a text, video, website or other media, that will be made public.
+At the end of their project, in addition to the organization of (a) final meeting(s) presenting the results, the CAT teams will be expected to produce a final report in the form of a text, video, website or other media, that will be made public.